dlangille/SamDrucker/README.md

 ## Next major step

-At present, queries of the database are possible only via command line tools
+At present, queries of the database are possible only via command line tools.

 I'd like to create a simple web interface.